 5. What is the one-sentence synopsis of your book?

 6: Is your book self-published, published by an independent publisher, or represented by an agency?
-I am beginning to query agents now.
+InkWell Management.

 7: How long did it take you to write the first draft of your manuscript?
-Forever. ha.
+Seems like forever. ha.
 I’m meticulous about details and I try to get everything vetted, so it took five years.
-When my partner was deployed, there were long periods of waiting, where all I could do was try to keep my mind occupied… In the end, all that emotion went into the book.
+When my partner was deployed, there were long periods of waiting, where all I could do was try to keep my mind occupied.
+In the end, all that emotion went into the book.
 I don’t think the book would be the same without the personal trials and hardship.

 8: What other books would you compare this story to within your genre?

 I have always loved The English Patient by Michael Ondaatje.
-Many of the events that take place in The Theater are inspired by real life events, unique details from original research, but the book is thoroughly a work of fiction.
-Still, there are many parallels with The English Patient.
-The context, characters and time period are different; it’s a different kind of war, but both books show how war brings together people from disparate places, rips them from their lives and families, and throws them in a contact zone where they are irretrievably changed.
+The context, characters and time period in The Theater are much different, but both books show how war brings together people from disparate places, rips them from their lives and families, and throws them in a contact zone where they are irretrievably changed.
 The characters in my novel go through this kind of upheaval and confrontation.
-War does that to people.
-It tests their courage, their capacity for love and survival, their very humanity.
+War tests their courage, their capacity for love and survival, their very humanity.

-Two other books I love are Tim O’Brien‘s, The Things They Carried, and Nadeem Aslam‘s, The Wasted Vigil.
-The Theater is not primarily a battlefield novel and the characters differ in age and experience from O’Brien’s classic, but the way he excavates the emotional landscape of the young infantry grunts affected me deeply and I have never forgotten that book.
-Aslam’s haunting tale of five people whose lives collide in post-9/11 Afghanistan came out when I was already drafting my book, but has many similarities to my work and has been an influence and encouragement during the final stages of my process.
+Nadeem Aslam‘s, The Wasted Vigil is a haunting tale of five people whose lives collide in post-9/11 Afghanistan.
+This came out when I was already drafting my book, but has many similarities to my work and has been an influence and encouragement during the final stages of my process.

 9: Who or what inspired you to write this book?
 I covered this somewhat in question one, but here’s a little more.
 It took several years, after I was well into drafting the book, to understand my personal connection to my work, even outside of my life with my partner and friends.
 I have family members who served in the military and government, and I grew up with war widows on both sides of the family.
 I never knew either of my grandfathers.
-They both served in World War II and died young, not in combat, but as the indirect consequence of their service – drinking in one case, disease in another.
+They both served in World War II and died young, not in combat, but as an indirect consequence of their service – drinking in one case, disease in another.
 This significantly shaped the course of all of our lives.
 When the U.S. invaded Afghanistan, my son was in high school and I saw the lives of young people overshadowed by the specter of war.
-I was teaching at UC San Diego and living in Temecula at the time – San Diego is expensive (the joke among new profs was that only the chancellor can afford to live in the county).
+I was teaching at UC San Diego and living in Temecula (Riverside County) at the time – San Diego is expensive (the joke among new profs was that only the chancellor can afford to live in the county).
 Temecula is best known for its wineries, but is situated between five major military bases (Camp Pendleton, Naval Base San Diego, March Air Force Base, Marine Corps Air Ground Combat Center Twenty Nine Palms, and MCAS Miramar).
 My son’s high school was directly across from an Army, Navy, and Marine recruiting station, and probably half of his classmates were military children with one or both parents deployed.
 Even for those that didn’t enlist or have parents in the military, war became a part of their consciousness and affected their life paths.
 To me, this was a microcosm of what we all live to one degree or another when our country is at war.
-Later, I found myself more closely involved, and my partner was deployed repeatedly, so that’s the story I wanted to tell.

 10: What else about your book might pique the reader’s interest?
 As an anthropologist, Montana is trained to notice things other people do not.
 She has a unique perspective on Afghanistan and the Pashtun people, as well as the military units she works with and the duties they are called to perform.
-In the scenes where she is on humanitarian and medcap missions or evaluating the Human Terrain Teams in action, things rarely go as planned.
-The reality for those on the ground – the “ground truth” – always differs from the mission plan.
+In the scenes where she is on humanitarian and other missions, things rarely go as planned.
 The Theater focuses on these unexpected twists and what happens behind the scenes.
 There are some interesting scenes involving new technologies and how that affects both Afghans and Americans.
-The love scenes and characters are also atypical and people find them intriguing.
+The love scenes and characters are also atypical and I hope people find them intriguing.